A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Requirements and Evaluation Metrics

-\section{Privacy}
+\subsection{Privacy}

-Synthetic data are particularly valuable in privacy-sensitive domains like finance and healthcare.
-So, there has been growing focus on generating data without revealing sensitive information that could identify entities from the original dataset.
+\miha{Synthetic data are particularly valuable in privacy-sensitive domains.
+Thus, there has been growing focus on generating data without revealing sensitive information that could identify entities from the original dataset.
+For example, sharing synthetic patient records for medical research allows for collaboration without risking the re-identification of individuals or the disclosure of sensitive health information.
+Similarly, privacy is an important requirement in education analytics, where synthetic educational data allows for studying student performance trends without exposing individual student identities or sensitive background information.
+Finance is another key domain where privacy is a concern and synthesising transaction or credit data to be released for academic or commercial research must be done in a way that protects customer confidentiality.}

-\subsection{Evaluation Protocol and Metrics}
+\paragraph{\textbf{Evaluation Protocol and Metrics.}}

 Privacy is typically evaluated by assessing the risk of attacks succeeding in targeting sensitive information.
-The most common attacks are: (i) \textbf{membership attacks}, which use ML classifiers or black-box attacks (e.g., see \cite{Chen2020blackboxattack}) to determine whether an entity was part of the set used to train a model, (ii) \textbf{attribute disclosure attacks}, which try to gain access to sensitive attributes of an entity from the real dataset, and (iii) \textbf{re-identification attacks}, which try to map a synthetic data point back to the original dataset.
-To measure the risk of the attacks being successful, for (i), \AUC{} is reported for the trained attack models (typically one for each class of a feature of interest), for (ii), precision and sensitivity (i.e., recall) are measured while varying the number of attributes known to the attacker, and, for (iii), common metrics include: the distance to the closest record (DCR)~\cite{zhao2021ctab_gan} (computed as the minimum L2 distance from a synthetic data point to each real data point), the nearest neighbour distance ratio (computed as the ratio between the distances to the closest and second-closest real neighbours for a synthetic record), but also k-anonymisation, delta presence, and the identifiability score, as seen in \cite{Jia2024tdggd}.
+The most common attacks are: (i) \textbf{membership inference attacks}, which use ML classifiers or black-box attacks (e.g., see \citep{Chen2020blackboxattack}) to determine whether an entity was part of the set used to train a model, (ii) \textbf{attribute disclosure attacks}, which try to gain access to sensitive attributes of an entity from the real dataset, and (iii) \textbf{re-identification attacks}, which try to map a synthetic data point back to the original dataset.
+To measure the risk of the attacks being successful, for (i), \AUC{} is often reported for the trained attack models (typically one for each class of a feature of interest). \revisionbtn{However, this metric can be misleading, as it might suggest that a model is secure even if the privacy of a few users has been confidently breached or, conversely, imply that an attack is successful based on unreliable scores.
+To this end, \cite{carlini2022mia} argue that membership inference attacks should be evaluated using the true-positive rate (TPR) at low false-positive rates (FPR), which is capable of detecting such high-confidence attacks that aggregated metrics, such as \AUC{}, might overlook. } For (ii), precision and sensitivity (i.e., recall) are measured while varying the number of attributes known to the attacker, and, for (iii), common metrics include: the distance to the closest record (DCR)~\citep{zhao2021ctab_gan} (computed as the minimum L2 distance from a synthetic data point to each real data point), the nearest neighbour distance ratio (computed as the ratio between the distances to the closest and second-closest real neighbours for a synthetic record), but also k-anonymisation, delta presence, and the identifiability score, as seen in \citep{Jia2024tdggd}.